 Amazing … That about sums up my feelings about the new Museo del Nino (Children’s Museum) in Carolina.
 The museum is a fun, hands-on place full of interactive, passive-learning activities.
 It has over 100 exhibits, each with something to play on, with, in, or around.
 Kids of all ages are sure to find something interesting and fun to do.
 I know we did!

 If you are at all interested in the workings of the human body, then a trip to Body Worlds: The Cycle of Life & A Trip into the Heart will really intrigue you.
-This touring exhibition is currently open, for a limited time in Old San Juan.
+This touring exhibition was open for a limited time in Old San Juan.
 It features a number of whole human bodies, and numerous body parts and organs that have undergone a plastination process.
 It is an enjoyable experience for everyone.
+But it is no longer in PR.

 Puerto Rico is known for its coffee, and the best coffee comes from ripe beans grown high in the cool, moist mountain regions of the Toro Negro mountain range.
 There are a number of coffee Haciendas in the towns of Jayuya, San Sebastian, Ponce, Adjuntas, Las Marias and Lares.
 Most of larger coffee plantations are not open to the public, but some of the smaller, specialty/gourmet places are open for tours, and purchases.
 Our tour at the small, gourmet coffee plantation Hacienda Pomarrosa was informative and enjoyable.